 Who is Ezio?

 In the first game, Desmond Miles, a man with assassin ancestry is captured by Abstergo Industries and is forced to go into a machine called the Animus.
 This machine lets him relive past experiences as his ancestors through genetic memory.
-In the first game you played as Altaïr.
-The narrative then follows the exploits of Ezio, an Italian noble who is betrayed by the rival ruling families of Italy.
+In the first game players take upon the role of Altaïr Ibn-La'Ahad.
+The narrative of this game instead follows the exploits of Ezio Auditore Da Firenze, an Italian noble who is betrayed by the rival ruling families of Italy.
 Educated in poetry, and art, as well as trained in the art of swordplay and war, Ezio is both a scholar and a warrior.
 He is not, however, an assassin, although he finds himself moving down that path as he is faced with betrayal and murder.

-Over the arc of the story, many historical figures will find their way into the narrative, including the Medici, Leonardo Da Vinci (his friend and supporter), and Machiavelli.
-The narrative will focus mainly on the struggles of Ezio, as he seeks revenge against those who betrayed him and his family, and in doing so continues the Assassin's and Templar's centuries long war and continue to influence the course of history.
+Over the arc of the story, many historical figures weave their way into the narrative, including the Medici, Leonardo Da Vinci (a friend and supporter of Ezio), and Machiavelli.
+The narrative focuses mainly on the struggles of Ezio, as he seeks revenge against those who betrayed him and his family and in doing so becomes a major figure in the Assassin's and Templar's centuries long war.

 Gameplay and Story in AC II